 Managing Engines

-An engine represents a Dremio Cloud entity that manages compute resources.
+An engine is a Dremio Cloud entity that manages compute resources.
 All the engines in a project run in the cloud account associated with the project.
 Each engine has one or more replicas that are created for executing queries.
 An engine replica is a group of VM instances defined by the engine capacity.

 When you signed up to Dremio Cloud, an organization was created with a project and cloud.
 A newly created project has a preview engine created and enabled by default.